mweststrate/relative-deps/README.md

 Example of a [repository migration to relative-deps](https://github.com/mobxjs/mst-gql/pull/40/commits/4d2c0858f8c44a562c0244466b56f79b0ed7591b)

-## Run `yarn relative-deps` when devving!
+## Run `npx relative-deps` when devving!

 The relative deps will automatically be checked for changes, based on the hooks you've set up during [installation](#installation).

-However, you can always trigger a manual check-and-build-if-needed by running `yarn relative-deps` (or just `yarn`).
+However, you can always trigger a manual check-and-build-if-needed by running `npx relative-deps` (or just `yarn`).
 If you are working on a project that supports hot reloading, this will makes sure the changes in the relative dependency will automatically show up in your project!

 ## Watch mode